ChinSekYi/OpenAYEye/README.md

 ### Production-ready Python code
 **Main Python File**
 ```
-server/src/main.py  #The main entry point for the server-side application.
+server/src/main.py          # The main entry point for the server-side application.

-notebook/segment/main.py #Script for FastAPI app with endpoints for data queries and ML predictions.
+notebook/segment/main.py    # Script for FastAPI app with endpoints for data queries and ML predictions.
-notebook/src/main.py  #Script for running data pipelines for recommendation system and ROI model.
-Refer to "pipeline Readme.md" for more info.
+notebook/src/main.py        # Script for running data pipelines for recommendation system and ROI model.
+                            # Refer to "Data Pipelining for MLOps Overview" section at the end of this README.md
 ```

 Other relevant files such as `utils.py`, `logger.py` etc can also be found in the repository.